getreu/stringsext/doc/src/stringsext--man.rst

 LIMITATIONS
 ===========

-1. Valid strings smaller than WIN_LEN are never cut.
-When valid string exceeds WIN_LEN bytes it will be cut.
-It may happen that at the cutting edge locates a short graphic string that is then split into two pieces which are printed on separate lines.
-The cutting edge is labelled with two flag symbols ⚑ (U+2691).
-Furthermore, one or both pieces may then become to short to meet the *MIN* bytes condition.
-   In order not to loose any bytes of a piece the *MIN* option is temporary disabled for split strings.
+1. Valid strings smaller than FINISH_STR_BUF are never cut.
+When a valid string exceeds WIN_LEN bytes it is always cut.
+It may happen that at the cutting edge locates a short graphic string that is then split into two pieces which are printed on separate lines. **stringsext** labels such a cutting edge with two flag symbols ⚑ (U+2691).
+Furthermore, one or both of those pieces may then become to short to meet the **--bytes** condition.
+In order not to loose any bytes of a piece the **--bytes** option is not observed for split strings.
 The downside of this is the appearance of some undesirable false positives.
-Therefore the **--splite-bytes** option allows to set an additional condition to control the appearance of these false positives: The *SPLIT-MIN* value determines the minimum number of bytes a split piece must have to be printed.
+Therefore the **--split-bytes** option allows to set an additional condition to control the appearance of these false positives: The *SPLIT-MIN* value determines the minimum number of bytes a split piece must have to be printed.
 Note that with a value *SPLIT-MIN > 1* some bytes of the split graphic string may not appear in the output.
+Therefore the default is *SPLIT-MIN = 1*.

-   In practice, the above limitation occurs when the search field contains large vectors of Null (0x00) terminated strings.
+   In practice, the above limitation occurs only when the search field contains large vectors of Null (0x00) terminated strings.
 For most multi-byte encodings, as well as for the Unicode-scanner, the Null (0x00) character is regarded as a valid control character.
 Thus the Unicode scanner will detect such a string vector as one big string which might exceed the WIN\_LEN buffer size.

    For searching in large Null (0x00) terminated string vectors, the ASCII scanner is recommended.
-The ASCII scanner regards Null (0x00) as an invalid character, so the string vector will be detected as a sequence of short distinguished strings.
+The ASCII scanner regards Null (0x00) as an invalid character, so the string vector will be detected as a sequence of short distinguishable valid strings.
 These short strings will most likely never exceed the WIN\_LEN buffer and therefore will never be split.
 In such a scenario it is a good practise to run Unicode and ASCII scanners in parallel.

-   It is guaranteed that valid strings not longer than FLAG\_BYTES\_MAX are never split.
-However, when the size of a valid string exceeds FLAG\_BYTES\_MAX bytes it may be split into two or more valid strings and then filtered separately.
+   Summary: It is guaranteed that valid strings not longer than FINISH_STR_BUF are never split.
+However, when the size of a valid string exceeds FINISH_STR_BUF bytes it may be split into two or more valid strings and then filtered separately.
 Note that this limitation refers to the *valid* string length.
 A valid string may consist of several *graphic* strings.
 If a valid string is longer than WIN\_LEN bytes, it is always split.
 To know the values of the constants please refer to the definition in the source code of your **stringsext** build.
-Original values are: FLAG\_BYTES\_MAX = 6144 bytes, WIN\_LEN = 14342 bytes.
+Original values are: FINISH_STR_BUF = 6144 bytes, WIN\_LEN = 14342 bytes.

 2. It is guaranteed that all string sequences are detected and printed according to the search criteria.
 However due to potential false positives when interpreting binary data as multi-byte-strings, it may happen that the first characters of a valid string may not be recognised immediately.
 In practice, this effect occurs very rarely and the scanner synchronises with the correct character boundaries quickly.